As I am in the midst of homeschool planning, I am considering what I want my kids to know, really know.

 - to find something that brings them purpose

 - to find a way to make an income doing the things they enjoy

 Of course, I’m going to pepper our upcoming academic year with a few books and curriculum too.
-I’ll let you know more on that when I’m not reading by the river on these beautiful summer days!
+I’ll let you know more of those details when I’m not reading by the river on these beautiful summer days!

 Are you considering homeschooling your kids?

 I’ve got a free mini-course that introduces you to me, so I can get you from “I don’t know where to start, to I’ve got a plan.”